KJIeu/Ultimate-Tic-Tac-Toe/README.md

 python uttt.py
 ```

+Before running the application player can choose what algorithm he wants to use: ordinary minimax algorithm or its improved version with alpha beta prunning

 The `depth` variable can be changed to set the difficulty level(performance of AI).

 The `turn`  variable can be changed to define who is doing first turn: